 Professor Sovern also writes for law students.
 He co-authored a casebook titled Consumer Law: Cases and Materials (4d ed.
 2013 West) with Professors John A. Spanogle, Ralph J. Rohner, Dee Pridgen, and Christopher Peterson, with whom he also co-edited Selected Consumer Statutes (2007, 2009, 2011, and 2013 editions).
 He previously co-authored the third edition of the casebook.
 His study of student laptop use during classes was published in the University of Louisville Law Review in 2013.

 Finally, Professor Sovern writes for law professors, judges, lawyers and other academics interested in consumer issues.
-His scholarly writings have appeared in the Wisconsin Law Review, Fordham Law Review, Washington Law Review, William and Mary Law Review, Ohio State Law Journal (twice), The Business Lawyer, Federal Rules Decisions, the University of Pittsburgh Law Review, Missouri Law Review, McGeorge Law Review, DePaul Law Review, Advancing the Consumer Interest, the Annual Review of Banking Law, Columbia Journal of Law and Social Problems, Journal of Consumer Affairs (twice), the Journal of Commercial and Consumer Law (twice), and the Encyclopedia of Housing.
-He has articles forthcoming in the University of California-Irvine Law Review and the University of Pittsburgh Law Review.
+His scholarly writings have appeared in the Wisconsin Law Review, Fordham Law Review, Washington Law Review, William and Mary Law Review, Ohio State Law Journal (twice), University of California-Irvine Law Review, The Business Lawyer, Federal Rules Decisions, the University of Pittsburgh Law Review, Missouri Law Review, McGeorge Law Review, DePaul Law Review, Advancing the Consumer Interest, the Annual Review of Banking Law, Columbia Journal of Law and Social Problems, Journal of Consumer Affairs (twice), the Journal of Commercial and Consumer Law (twice), and the Encyclopedia of Housing.
+He has articles forthcoming in the Maryland Law Review and the University of Pittsburgh Law Review.
 He is a co-coordinator of the Consumer Law and Policy Blog, which can be read at www.clpblog.org, and the co-editor of the Consumer Law Abstracts Journal for the Social Science Research Network, available at www.ssrn.com.
 His writings have been referred to in numerous casebooks, treatises, law review articles, and court decisions.
 One of his articles was listed in Martha Minow’s Archetypal Legal Scholarship: A Field Guide, 63 J. Legal Education 65 (2013) as an example of archetypal policy analysis.
 The American Council on Consumer Interests awarded Professor Sovern the Russell A. Dixon Prize in 2002 and the 2010 Applied Consumer Economics Award.
-He has spoken at Georgetown Law School, the University of California-Irvine, the Conference of the American Association of Law Schools (twice), the National Consumer Law Center’s Consumer Rights Litigation Conference, the University of Houston's Conference on Teaching Consumer Law (multiple times), the Practicing Law Institute's Consumer Financial Services Institute (twice), the Summer Judicial Seminar for New York State Judges, the Annual Conference of the American Council on Consumer Interests (twice), the New York City Consumer Debt Working Conference, Georgetown Law School, and the Privacy Law Scholars Conference, among other events.
+He has spoken at the Pound Civil Justice Institute's Forum for State Appellate Court Judges, Georgetown Law School, the University of California-Irvine, the Conference of the American Association of Law Schools (twice), the National Consumer Law Center’s Consumer Rights Litigation Conference, the University of Houston's Conference on Teaching Consumer Law (multiple times), the Practicing Law Institute's Consumer Financial Services Institute (twice), the Summer Judicial Seminar for New York State Judges, the Annual Conference of the American Council on Consumer Interests (three times), the New York City Consumer Debt Working Conference, and the Privacy Law Scholars Conference, among other events.
 Professor Sovern has served as Reporter to the Eastern District Discovery Oversight Committee and on committees of the American and New York State Bar Associations and the Association of the Bar of the City of New York.

 Before joining the law faculty, Professor Sovern served as a law clerk to Judge Frank A. Kaufman of the United States District Court for the District of Maryland and practiced law in the litigation department of a major New York City law firm.
 He holds A.B. and J.D. degrees from Columbia University.